 Relevant Life Policies

 Relevant Life Policies according to us are one of the best kept secrets in today's market.
-Are you aware that it's possible to obtain up to 60% tax savings on an individual life assurance policy?
 The UK government are allowing businesses to provide individual policies (treated in a similar way to Group Life with regards to taxation), but apply to individual policies.

 This type of policy is the most suitable arrangement for providing benefit a form of ‘Death in Service’ to higher income earners.
 What sets them apart from Group Life is the Sum Assured and does not form part of the individuals Pension Lifetime Allowance.